gofynd/fdk-client-swift/documentation/PLATFORM.md

 | applicationId | String? | A `application_id` is a unique identifier for a particular sale channel. |
 | id | String? | A `id` is a unique identifier for a particular detail.
 Pass the `id` of the keywords which you want to delete. |

-Delete a keywords by it's id.
-Returns an object that tells whether the keywords was deleted successfully
+Update Search Keyword by its id.
+On successful request, returns the updated collection

 *Success Response:*

-Status object.
-Tells whether the operation was successful.
-See example below or refer `DeleteResponse`
+The Collection object.
+See example below or refer `GetSearchWordsDataSchema` for details.

-Schema: `DeleteResponse`
+Schema: `GetSearchWordsData`